-As Resultants, our primary focus is on the most effective way to help our clients achieve their desired results, by inspiring the people who work for them.
+As Resultants, our primary focus is helping our clients achieve their desired results, and we do this by inspiring the people who work for them.

-We believe that the best way to do this is to know exactly what they expect from their investments and then to be bold (and honest) enough to explain that "there are no guarantees, training alone can change results."
+We believe that the best way to do this is to know what they expect from their investments and then to be bold (and honest) enough to explain, "There are no guarantees that training alone can change results."

-We recognise the need for management accountability regarding coaching and linkage to ROI form training.
+- We recognise the need for management accountability regarding coaching and linkage to ROI from training;

-Training 'events' forced upon participants, without any agreed benefits, simply failed.
+- Training 'events' forced upon participants, without any agreed benefits, only fail.

 It was because of this that we decided to choose the job title which reflects more about WHY we do the work we do.
 Resultant™ is more that a job title, it is our purpose.

-A consultant advises; A trainer delivers training; A facilitator makes learning easy – a Resultant™ plans, designs and delivers every intervention with the realistic aim of achieving new results from new behaviour.
-By leveraging knowledge and practice of neuroscience and behaviour change we inspire and build the confidence to change results.
+A Resultant™ plans, designs and delivers every intervention with the real aim of achieving results from new behaviour.
+By leveraging knowledge and practice of neuroscience and behaviour change, we inspire and build the confidence to transform results.

-By chunking down from the over-arching goals of business KPIs, a resultant is able to focus on helping learners improve tactical skills, which are more tangibly linked to business life and which ultimately lead to achieving the bigger picture of the corporate purpose.
-By drawing on experience professionals own stories we facilitate the 'development' of talent within organisations.
+By chunking down from the over-arching goals of business KPIs, a resultant can focus on helping learners improve tactical skills, which are tangibly linked to business life.
+And which ultimately lead to achieving the bigger picture of the corporate purpose.
+By drawing on our own experience, we facilitate the development of talent within organisations.

 what resultants do

-Simply measuring the sales figures after a training delivery is not accurate enough.
-There are so many other factors which can affect these vital numbers , thereby making the direct link to sales training far too simplistic.
+Only measuring the sales figures post training delivery is not accurate enough.
+There are so many other factors that can affect these vital numbers, thereby making the direct link to sales training far too simplistic.
 Has the market crashed or is it booming?
 Are competitors dumping prices?
 What about oil prices and the threat of war?
 The list is endless.

-Instead of looking at business results, why not measure sales activities (behaviours)?
-Sales activities are the the only thing that can be directed and managed, thus making them a matter of accountability.
+Instead of looking at business results, why not measure sales behaviours?
+Sales activities are the only thing that can be directed and managed, thus making them a matter of accountability.

-It is these behaviours which become the KPIs for the training.
+It is these behaviours that become the KPIs for the training.

-In partnership with the HR team we are then able to formulate a plan of action which enhances and ensures quality coaching and feedback as part of the development process.
+And in partnership with the HR team, we are then able to formulate a plan of action, which enhances and ensures quality coaching and feedback as part of the development process.